 As far as wireless performance is concerned, they are, as expected, worse than wired ones, because the speakers certainly have the quality required to make the compression of the Bluetooth codec audible.
 In that sense, they would be well-supported for even more advanced codecs such as aptX HD and LDAC.
 However, if you do not use Bluetooth as your primary mode of play, which will not be the case for most users anyway, all of this should not touch you too much.
 For parties and “non-critical” background listening, existing Bluetooth connectivity is sufficient.

-For the asking price of 400 $, we do not think of speakers that will offer higher sound quality, while being active at the same time, thus depriving you of the need to buy amplifiers and speaker cables.
+You will fall in love with Edifier S2000 Pro active speakers at a glance and then once again when you hear them.
+It’s really hard to come up with better quality and impressive acoustic presentation for that price.
+For the asking price of ~400 $, we don’t know any other speakers that will offer higher sound quality, while being active at the same time, thus depriving you of the need to buy amplifiers and speaker cables.
 A heartfelt recommendation!

-The manual can be found here: Edifier S2000 Pro Manual
+The user manual can be found here: Edifier S2000 Pro Manual

 Edifier S2000 Pro